 Enpass supports the Import/Export of data, and moreover, the sync engine is the best.
 You can use the cloud space of your choice.
 Currently, Enpass can load data to and from Google Drive, OneDrive, Box, Folder, and DropBox.
 You can enable sync from the Settings itself.
 Enpass comes with an inbuilt password generator that can generate tough pronounceable and non-pronounceable passwords as per the user’s requirement.

 Overall, the software is well built, nicely designed, and comes with some great features, but the only thing it lacks is automatic catching of the username and passwords from browsers and the automatic login functionality, but I expect these updates from the developers soon.

-Enpass Password Manager for Windows 11/10 PC is available in the Microsoft Store too.
+Enpass Password Manager for Windows 11/10 PC is available in the Microsoft Store.

-Our PassBox is another fine password manager & generator that you may want to check out.
+Our PassBox is another basic password manager & generator that you may want to check out.